 Increasingly popular in L-shaped kitchen design is the use of two-tone colour palettes, or the use of different materials.
 Our 3-D photo-realistic visualisations allow you to see various arrangements of these combined colour schemes and understand the visual impact these can have.

 Handleless L-Shaped Kitchens

 An L-shaped kitchen layout really does accentuate the style of a handleless kitchen as the long, uninterrupted horizontal lines add a sense of drama and modernism to these designs.
 We try to protect and uphold this as far as possible, for example, we can use drawers hidden within drawers to maintain the ‘look’ whilst offering you the practicality you need.
 We can do the same with drawers in sink base units that have a specially created recess to allow for under sink plumbing.

 Curved L-shaped Kitchens

 Sharp 90 degree angles, especially in walk ways, can look and feel harsh.
-LWK Kitchens can supply both base and tall units with broad curved doors, and of course matching worktop curves, to assuage this sometime undesirable feature- even when space is very limited.
+LWK London can supply both base and tall units with broad curved doors, and of course matching worktop curves, to assuage this sometime undesirable feature- even when space is very limited.